pantheon-systems/documentation/source/content/guides/build-tools/02-create-project.md

 ## Create a Build Tools Project

 Scaffold a new project from a template repository and perform a one-time setup to connect an external Git provider and CI service with Pantheon.
 This setup also configures SSH keys and environment variables.
-To use your own template repository see [Customization](#customization).
+To use your own template repository see [Customization](https://github.com/pantheon-systems/terminus-build-tools-plugin/blob/master/README.md#customization) in the Build Tools Plugin documentation.

 Modify the commands in the following examples to match your project's needs.